note location BUCKS COUNTY WRITERS WORKSHOP

 Neshaminy: The Bucks County Historical and Literary Journal

-Since 1998 the independent, non-profit BCWW in historic Bucks County, PA, has advanced the power of the written word in fiction, memoir, and creative non-fiction in a friendly, supportive atmosphere.
+NEW MEMBERS WITH A SERIOUS WRITING INTEREST ARE WELCOME.
+Since 1998, the independent, non-profit BCWW in historic Bucks County, PA, has advanced the power of the written word in fiction, memoir, and creative non-fiction in a friendly, supportive atmosphere.
 It does not work with poetry.
 The BCWW's only aim is to critique members' writing with the goal of publication.
-Membership -- for adults only -- is limited by design.

 There are no dues or membership fees.